cwrisec/LFS171x-An-Introduction-to-Hyperledger-Blockchain-Technologies/README.md

 **Defintion** : The oversight of funds, raw materials, components, and finished products, as they move from suppliers, to manufacturers, to wholesalers, to retailers, to consumers, within one or several companies

 - Important part of enterprise resource planning (ERP)
+- Supplychain + Trade Finance

 **Why is blockchain useful in supplychain ?**
+- Audit trail
 - Eliminate the need for a trusted third party to certify raw materials, components, or finished products, as they travel through a supply chain
+- Improves resource allocation.
+- Although a record of the transaction is public and tied to the movement of physical items across the network, specifics such as the quantity of goods, or the identity of the parties transacting, can be done pseudo-anonymously in a blockchain.
+Such a granular view of movement through supply chains improves resource allocation.

 **Challenges** :
 - Stocking the right amount of inventory over time is also known as **supply demand synchronization**
 - DLT can provide for **just-in-time lean manufacturing** and distribution